Evaluating if your Shopify store's structured data is good enough

 Over the years I’ve seen dozens of different issues in structured data.

-Some apps have had persistent data issues like this since 2017 and still haven’t been fixed.
+Some apps have had persistent data issues like for years and still haven’t been fixed.

 Themes are in the same boat with data issues that have been there for years with no fixes or updates in sight.